gereon-t/trajectopy/trajectopy-docs/docs/settings.md

 #### Nearest Spatial Interpolated

 This method matches both trajectories spatially by requesting the nearest k positions from the reference trajectory for each pose in the test trajectory.
 Then, an interpolation is performed using a 3d line fit of the k nearest positions.
 After this operation, both trajectories will have the length of the test trajectory.
-This method does not support rotation matching.
+The matched rotations are computed by averaging the quaternions of the k nearest neighbors using the chordal L2 mean.

 ### Relative Comparison Settings